MEDomics-UdeS/predict-immunotherapy-response/README.md

 ## Project Tree
 ```
 ├── data
+│   ├── cohort-dataset.xlsx                         <- dataset from the reference article with mutational signatures
-│   ├── table-s1-sigmut-indel.xlsx                  <- dataset from the reference article with mutational signatures
+│   ├── cohort-dataset-with-logreg-output.xlsx      <- dataset from the reference article with mutational signatures and the output of the logistic regression model (class 1 probability)
 |
 ├── evaluation
 │   ├── ClassificationMetrics.py                    <- class containing evaluation metrics for binary classification